LanzlTobias/MatingDesignVA/ReadME.txt

-Description of the scripts and input files:
+Description of the scripts and input file:

 LD_decay:
 Script for calculating the decay of GPD in the ancestral populations.